spalger/grunt-run/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Please lint and test your code with the included jshint config, or just run `grunt`.